Inferring large graphs using l1-penalized likelihood: Convergence inequalities for the DAG estimation

 With these notations and checking that the assumptions presented in Section \ref{sec-hyp} hold, we ensure that, with large probability, we choose a right order of variables and the estimated graph converges to the true graph when $ n $ and $ p $ grow to infinity (see Section \ref{sec-main}).

 \begin{djoe} Let a wrong permutation.

-In Figure \ref{fig:permgraph}, we represent the permuted graph $\mathcal{G}_0(P)$ (right) associated to the graph $\mathcal{G}_0$ (left).
+In Figure \ref{fig:permgraph}, we represent the permuted graph $\mathcal{G}_0(P)$ (bottom) associated to the graph $\mathcal{G}_0$ (top).
 The latter is obtained from $\mathcal{G}_0$ after permutation of its nodes using $PP_0^T$, where $P_0$ (corresponding to the matrix $P$ in Example \ref{ex:DAG}) defines a right order of variables.

 \end{djoe}